About The Authenticity Institute

 Ed received both his MSEE and MBA from Stanford University.
 His undergraduate degree is in Electrical Engineering and Computer Science (BSEECS) from MIT.

 Peter has done volunteer work for Habitat for Humanity and has served as an advisor to Sigma Chi Fraternity at MIT.
-He has also survived teaching high school level Sunday School in Hazelwood, Missouri.
+He recently survived teaching high school level Sunday School in Hazelwood, Missouri.

 Peter received his Ph.D. and A.M. from Princeton University, M.S. from Northeastern University, and S.B. from Massachusetts Institute of Technology.